-- I use my homemade vegan parmesan recipe or a favorite vegan parmesan brand.
+- Make homemade vegan parmesan cheese or use your favorite store-bought vegan parmesan brand.

-- Place the remaining ingredients into the food processor and pulse until it starts to come together as a paste.
+- With the motor running, drizzle the oil through the spout of the food processor until it's a smooth (or chunky) loose sauce.
 Stop and scrape down the sides as necessary.

 This recipe is from simplyceecee.co food blog.
 All images and content are copyright protected.
 Please do not use my images or republish this recipe without prior permission.
 Thank you.